thegworld/gtx-browser/docs/process_model_and_site_isolation.md

 As the early Web matured, web sites evolved from simple documents to active programs, changing the web browser's role from a simple document renderer to an operating system for programs.
-Modern browsers like Chromium use multiple operating system processes to manage this workload, improving stability, security, and performance.
+Modern browsers like GTx Browser use multiple operating system processes to manage this workload, improving stability, security, and performance.

-Chromium's **process model** determines how documents, workers, and other web content are divided into processes.
+GTx Browser's **process model** determines how documents, workers, and other web content are divided into processes.
 First, the process model must identify which parts of a "program" on the web need to coexist in a single process.
 Somewhat surprisingly, a program on the web is not a single document plus its